TN 17 (08-04)

 a.
 Student does not plan to attend GED program at least 13 weeks - procedure

 If the student does not intend to attend school for 13 consecutive weeks or more, deny the claim or terminate benefits.
-Fax the SSA-1372 into the Non-Disability Repository for Evidentiary Documents (NDRed) or eDIB for retention in the Claims File Records Management System (CFRMS).
-Destroy the paper copy after verifying receipt of the document in CFRMS.
-If PC action is necessary, in addition to faxing the form into CFRMS, fax the form to the Paperless fax number of the appropriate PC.
+Fax the SSA-1372 into the Non-Disability Repository for Evidentiary Documents (NDRed) or eDIB for retention in the Claims File User Interface (CFUI).
+Destroy the paper copy after verifying receipt of the document in CFUI.
+If PC action is necessary, in addition to faxing the form into CFUI, fax the form to the Paperless fax number of the appropriate PC.

 If the child is also filing for disability benefits, annotate Form SSA-1372 “Not full-time student” and fax it with the disability material.

 b.
 Student files before the expiration of 13 consecutive weeks - procedure

 If the student files for benefits before the expiration of 13 consecutive weeks and intends to attend school for 13 consecutive weeks or more:

 Inform the student that he/she must be in FTA for at least 13 consecutive weeks to be entitled to student benefits.

 Have the student complete an SSA-1372 and have it certified by an official of his/her school when the student has completed 13 weeks of the course.

 The FO should diary the case for the end of the 13-week period to verify FTA for the entire 13-week period.
 (If the student is not in FTA for the entire 13-week period, deny the claim.)

 Determine when student benefits should terminate, considering age 19 attainment (RS 00205.325), and process the claim (MSOM COMMON 005.029).